06 November 2018

 Another thing worth mentioning is static typing, which is getting more and more popular.
 We’re used to Flow in React components and we’re used to TypeScript in Angular 2+ code, so, naturally, we’re trying to bring it to Node too.

-At TSH, we’ve decided to adopt two strategies of project development:
+At TSH, we’ve decided to adopt two strategies for project development:

 Why do we feel the need to have two options?
 We value flexibility.

 Node.js ecosystem is so vast that a young developer might not be able to just dive into it and play with all the features.
-So, instead of trying out all the available tools, it might be easier to follow the best practices of more experienced developers.
+So, instead of trying out all the available tools, it might be easier to follow the best practices of more experienced developers and master Node.js with their advice.
 At TSH, we value our time, so we choose only the tools that allow us to work efficiently without losing flexibility.
-I hope that this Node.js tutorial has shed some light on how we do things and helped you get familiar with the technology.
+I hope that this Node.js tutorial has shed some light on how we do things and helped you get familiar with using Node technology.